george-poole/LUCiFEx/README.md

 Welcome to the ***Linearized Convection in FEniCSx*** package!

 Development has been primarily motivated by the numerical study of 2D convection in porous media, however the tools developed are general-purpose and widely-applicable.
+For any queries, do not hesitate to email `grp39@cam.ac.uk`.

 ## What does LUCiFEx do?